 The Adult Education Committee is dedicated to offering programs that provide for the exploration of spirituality, intellectual and emotional growth, and the life skills development of the UUCM community through a variety of opportunities to gather and learn from each other.
 A more in-depth description of Adult Ed programs can be found on the Adult Education page.

 Living our Values

 The Social Justice Committee strives to embody our faith’s commitment to peace, liberty and justice in the life and work of our congregation.
 We work to keep alive our tradition’s vision of world community.
-Central to this is a mission to involve other UUCM groups/individuals in making a difference in the world.
+Central to this is a mission to involve other UUCM groups and individuals in making a difference.

 Chairs: Linda Haumann and Anne Spatola email@example.com

 The Pastoral Care Committee aids the minister in caring for our members, by providing support to members and their families when they are ill, infirm, or experiencing an emergency.
 They keep in touch with members confined to home or hospital, provide in-home meals, essential shopping and rides, and refer members to community services as needed.